Regression, classification, contour plots, hypothesis testing and fitting of distributions for compositional data are some of the functions included.

-A flexible statistical framework that generalizes classical regression models to jointly model multiple responses, potentially of different types, while accounting for dependencies between them.
+A flexible statistical framework that generalizes classical regression models to jointly model multiple responses (or multi-response), potentially of different types, while accounting for dependencies between them.

 It is particularly useful when you have multiple outcomes (e.g., continuous, binary, count data) that may influence each other.